 The Fr.
 Arrupe, S.J.
 Faculty Colleague Award is designed to recognize and celebrate a faculty colleague at the beginning of each academic year, whose extraordinary generosity towards others will stand out as an example for all in the coming year.
 All faculty and staff are eligible to nominate a faculty member for this award.

-Online nominations, for the Fr.
+Online nominations, for the 2020 Fr.
 Pedro Arrupe, S.J.
-Faculty Colleague Award, are being accepted through Wednesday, May 22, 2019.1 To be eligible, the nominee must currently be a full-time faculty member who has served in that capacity for at least the past three years.
+Faculty Colleague Award, were accepted through Wednesday, May 15, 2020.1 To be eligible, the nominee must currently be a full-time faculty member who has served in that capacity for at least the past three years.

 A selection committee will determine the recipient each year based on the supporting evidence provided demonstrating the ways in which the individual has generously serves colleagues.2